daneb/blog/_posts/2022-05-07-team-leads-manual.markdown

 ### Process
 * Don't use PIP to get rid of employee's.
 They are there to empower people.
-* PIP's need better marketing - they are a way to improve individuals, the relationship with their lead
+* PIPs need better marketing - they are a way to improve individuals, the relationship with their lead
 * To empower a team, you define STANDARDS and not BHAG (big audacious hairy goals).
 Goals can diminish and build a pattern of non-delivery.
 Failure becomes a HABIT.
 STANDARDS are the operating procedures, best practices etc.
 * STANDARDS are the bare minimum
 * DON'T PROMOTE.
 Only offer promotions.